hans-mayer/blog/_posts/2017-06-14-ntp-driver-22-versus-28.markdown

 Driver 22 needs at least one preferred source.
 In my case it's driver 28 but it could be as well any other "remote" NTP server.

-As you can see offset is typically within a range of +/- 10 us.
+As you can see offset is typically within a range of +/- 10 &mu;s.

 ![plot_20592_driver_22.png](/images/plot_20592_driver_22.png)

 See also: [https://www.eecis.udel.edu/~mills/ntp/html/drivers/driver22.html](https://www.eecis.udel.edu/~mills/ntp/html/drivers/driver22.html){:target="_blank"}

 Driver 22 does the ticks.
+This driver is configured wiht "maxpoll 5".

 ## Driver 28 - Shared Memory Driver